gschmutz/bigdata-spark-workshop/10a-data-ingestion-with-dlt/README.md

 dlt writes data as **Parquet files** (via `loader_file_format="parquet"` in `pipeline.run()`), stored as `raw/<resource_name>/<load_id>.<hash>.parquet`.
 Alongside the data, dlt stores its own metadata in `_dlt_loads` and `_dlt_pipeline_state`.

-You can also browse the bucket in the MinIO Console at <http://dataplatform:9010>.
+You can also browse the bucket in the Object Storage Console at <http://dataplatform:9014>.

 ---